-plete each sentence, using one of the three ds provided.
-1 • Although I always make a New Year's, seldom manage to stick to it for more than a month.
-The board's to sell company shares to the public met with strong resistance.
-As vice-president, my main is to increase productivity while improving working conditions.
-A objective B resolution C decision 2 In celebration of their, the entire team stood in the centre of the field and sang their national anthem.
-After a decade of dedicated research, the scientist finally made the 3 Business should be a required course for all students enrolled in the MBA programme.
-It is imperative for children to acquire strong mora at a young age.
-A good manager can make a business profitable while still respecting the of the workers.
-A values B ethics C rights 4 The young poet said that he got his from the beauty of nature.
-His with money and power might have made him a millionaire, but he's not a happy man.
-In order to get ahead in the advertising industry, one must have a strong to succeed.
-A ambition B inspiration C obsession 5 King Albert's reign was one of peace and They say that he made his through good luck and the help of influential acquaintances.

-• In these days of economic decline, owning more than
+- 3 Complete each sentence, using one of the three words provided. - Although I always make a New Year's ......, I seldom manage to stick to it for more than a month. - The board's ..... to sell company shares to the public met with strong resistance. - As vice-president, my main ..... is to increase productivity while improving working conditions.
+A objective B resolution C decision - 2 In celebration of their ....., the entire team stood in the centre of the field and sang their national anthem. - After a decade of dedicated research, the scientist finally made the ...... he had been striving for. - To salute her life-long .....in the entertainment field, a huge reception was held in her honour. - A victory B achievement C breakthrough - 3 Business ...... should be a required course for all students enrolled in the MBA programme. - It is imperative for children to acquire strong moral ...... at a young age. - A good manager can make a business profitable while still respecting the ...... of the workers.
+A values B ethics C rights - The young poet said that he got his ..... from the beauty of nature. - His ..... with money and power might have made him a millionaire, but he's not a happy man. - In order to get ahead in the advertising industry, one must have a strong ...... to succeed.
+A ambition B inspiration C obsession - 5 King Albert's reign was one of peace and ..... - They say that he made his ..... through good luck and the help of influential acquaintances. - In these days of economic decline, owning more than one vehicle is considered a ......